Ten Years Anniversary (Part 2 of 2)

 Hence I’m afraid – omitting them for now, is best for the sake of public impartiality & surveillance.

 TLDR; look back at yourself first before looking down on others.
-Do not immediately value-judge.
 Admitting to your own vices matter inwardly just as much as what you’d do outwardly for good.
-There is shadow behind every light.
-There is dirt behind every clean “character”.
-I do not use “Religion” or “Faith” or external “deities” at all here as moral codex, idol, “messenger” or “reference” here.
-Other than encourage our own selves as the agencies ~ for our rights on private respite(s) to ably live for another day, month or year ~ that much more tolerably.
+There is shadow behind every light, and dirt behind every clean “character”.
+I would never use “Religion” or “Faith” or any other external “icons”, “deities” at all here, as moral codex.
+We should encourage our own selves be the agencies for our rights to private respite(s), so to ably live another day, month or year ~ that much more tolerably.

 Thank you.